plexil-group/plexil/UPDATES.TODO.md

 ### Build system

-* Minor tweaks to the top level Makefile.
-First pass complete, some changes must wait for other build system updates.
+* Top level Makefile successfully updated.

 * makeinclude directory changes require careful review

-* GNU autotools build system has been fairly stable
+* GNU autotools build system has been fairly stable, but we can remove some of the checks for C include files.

-* There's a new top level CMakeLists.txt file, relocated from src directory
+* CMake build structure had to be overhauled to build PLEXIL as an external project.
+Most of those changes should be rolled back into plexil-4.6 as well.

+* Found and fixed problems with the UdpAdapter in the CMake statically linked build.

 ### PLEXIL Executive

 * Most significant change is the source level documentation added in the PLEXIL-73 work.

+* Also worth importing from PLEXIL-73: some of the tweaks to abstract base classes.

 * General issue of `#if defined(HAVE_Cxxxx)` needing to go away.
 It's a **standard** include file, there shouldn't be a need to test for